-If you have an incorrect health insurance claim, it can be a lengthy process to get the claim corrected.
+If you have an incorrect health insurance claim, it can be a lengthy process to get the details corrected.
 Additionally, you may need to deal with the insurance company if they have denied coverage for a service or procedure.
 Here's how to dispute an incorrect medical bill or denied insurance claim.